 Teaching and learning is differentiated to best match the needs of the class or set and the individuals within it; within the context of the aspect of Music that is being taught.
-If the learning needs of specific children are best met following an alternative structure then this will be discussed by the class teacher with the SL and senior members of staff.
+If the learning needs of specific children are best met following an alternative structure, then this will be discussed by the class teacher with the SL and senior members of staff.
+Charanga has developed a scheme of ready-made lessons called 'Anyone Can Play' AND a Freestyle library section that brings together the most popular Charanga resources from across Musical School as used by teachers in special needs settings around the country.